Zaheena1/Lab-3/README.md

 This line was added locally for Lab 3 conflict demo.

-This line was added remotely for Lab 3 conflict demo.
+This line was added remotely for Lab 3 conflict demo...